If a bursitis injury has set you back, we'll help you move forward

 If you have been affected by bursitis, we can help.
 If your injuries were caused by someone else's actions or negligence, you may be entitled to claim compensation.

-You can make a compensation claim with the help and support of a personal injury solicitor.
+You can make a No Win, No Fee compensation claim with the help and support of a personal injury solicitor.

 The condition has been known colloquially by many other names, including beat knee, beat elbow, bricklayer's shoulder, miner's elbow, tennis elbow, housemaid's knee, clergyman's knee and policeman's heel.

-What is Bursitis?
+What is bursitis?

-A bursa is a fluid-filled sac found across the human , but especially in joints such as the knees and elbows.
+A bursa is a fluid-filled sac found across the human body, but especially in joints such as the knees and elbows.
 Their function is to cushion and lubricate the area around muscles and stop them from rubbing against the bones.

 Inflammation of the bursae causes tremendous pain which makes carrying out everyday activities such as kneeling or crawling virtually impossible.

-Often, a person suffering from Bursitis or Cellulitis will not be able to able to undertake their job in the way they normally would, or at all.
+Often, a person suffering from bursitis or cellulitis will not be able to able to undertake their job in the way they normally would, or at all.

 Do I qualify for bursitis injury compensation?

-- within the last 3 years, and;
+- you were injured within the last 3 years, and;

 Find out online if you can claim with our injury claim calculator.
 Alternatively, you can speak to a claims advisor on 0800 376 1001 and find out if you have a claim in minutes.